dimensionalpocket/3d-client-three/README.md

 Sets the scene to render.
 If you have multiple scenes, you can use this command to switch between them.

-### `client.feed('look', cameraId, targetType, targetId)`
+### `client.feed('target', sourceType, sourceId, targetType, targetId)`

-Sets a camera target onto the given object.
-This makes the camera "look at" the object as it moves.
+Sets the target of a source (light or camera).
+This makes the source "look at" the object as it moves.

-Note: while a camera has a target, camera rotation is disabled.
-Pass `null` as the objectId to remove the target and re-enable camera rotation.
+Note: while a source has a target, source rotation is disabled.
+Pass `null` as the `targetId` to remove the target and re-enable camera rotation.

 ### `client.feed('aspect-ratio', number)`